diegovalverde/funk/README.md

     fibo( n - 1 ) + fibo( n - 2 ).

 ```
-This example ilustrates how you can specially special function behavior for specific values of the input arguments.
+This example illustrates how you can specify special function behavior for specific values of the input arguments of a function.

-Each of this function definition for ```fibo``` is called a **function clause***.
+Each of these function definitions for ```fibo``` is called a **function clause***.

 The order in which these function clauses are declared is important.